Skip to content

 (init.sqlite scenario: coal_co2 ) init - west - coal - co2_price - co2_limit

 Carbon dioxide emissions are added to FlexTool by associating relevant commodities (e.g. coal) with a co2_content parameter (CO2 content (tons per MWh) of energy contained in the fuel).
 The other CO2 parameters are handeled through a group of nodes (Here coal_price or coal_limit groups).
-Therefore one needs to create a group and add all the nodes that supply these commodities (eg. coal_market) to a group with a group_node relationship.
-(Here the relationship co2_price--coal_market) To set a price one needs to create set the co2_method parameter to price (constant) and create the co2_price parameter with the desired value.
+Therefore one needs to create a group and add all the nodes that supply these commodities (eg. coal_market) to a group with a group_node entity.
+(Here the entity co2_price--coal_market) To set a price one needs to create set the co2_method parameter to price (constant) and create the co2_price parameter with the desired value.
 This price is added to the price of the commodity.

 Alternatively one can set a limit on the co2 used by setting the co2_method parameter to period or total and setting the co2_max_period (periodic map [tCO2]) parameter or co2_max_total (constant [tCO2]) parameter.